Communication during an emergency is absolutely critical.

 Each Person in the Area should remember, write down and not forget the Area frequency (in an emergency you may not be able to log in to the People's Rights website to retrieve the information).

-The National People's Rights frequency is 146.420.
-It is recommended that the Area use the National frequency as the secondary simplex frequency for the Area.
+The People's Rights Network simplex (radio-to-radio) frequency is 146.420.
+It is recommended that the Area use the Network frequency as the secondary frequency for the Area.
 If someone is on vacation, traveling for business, is a trucker or simply just outside of their area, they can still be connected to PR regardless of the Area they happen to be in.
 Every Area should be monitoring their repeater (primary) and simplex (secondary) frequencies.
 It’s better to be connected with another area rather than be stuck in the dark with no comms to fellow PR members.

 If "normal" communication became unavailable, the people in the Area should communicate by radio using the Area frequency lead by the Area Assistants and the designates Area Controllers.